Education in Lithuania: Structural funding problems in Lithuanian education system

 Lithuanian universities are also notorious locally for low wages.
-University researchers earn below 600 euros a month.
-The monthly salary of a professor is between 1150 and 1990 EUR, and for associate professors between 890 and 1320 EUR.
-Lecturers earn between 553 and 1040 a month and assistants get 345-762 EUR per month.
+In 2017, university researchers earned below 600 € a month.
+The monthly salary of a professor is between 1150 and 1990 €, and for associate professors between 890 and 1320 €.
+Lecturers earn between 553 and 1040 a month and assistants get 345-762 € per month.
 A number of Lithuanian professors supplement their income by having a second job, often as a taxi driver.
 There are reported cases of university professors with four part-time jobs.
 Other reported cases concern professors who emigrate because they cannot support themselves on their Lithuanian salary.

 Lithuanian higher education salaries are among EU's lowest and 90% of Lithuanian university staff are unhappy with their income and 70% consider going to strike.

-Emigration among higher education professionals is rampant, but this is normal and to be expected according to Viktoras Pranckietis, speaker of the house at Lithuanian parliament.
+Emigration among higher education professionals is rampant, but this is normal and to be expected according to Viktoras Pranckietis, speaker of the house at the Lithuanian parliament.
 According to parliamentarian Mantas Adomėnas, problem with low salaries is well known, but education is not a politically prioritised matter in Lithuania.

-Low salaries is one of the primary reasons why some areas in Lithuania are experiencing massive shortage of qualified teachers.
+Low salaries is one of the primary reasons why some areas in Lithuania are experiencing a massive shortage of qualified teachers.

-Lithuania parliament intends to reorganise the higher education system by reducing the number of universities in Lithuania.
+The Lithuanian parliament intends to reorganise the higher education system by reducing the number of universities in Lithuania.
 There has been concerns of low education quality at some entities.
 In 2006, Mathematics and IT department at Šiauliai University marketed programs in esotericism.
 As of 2012, Šiauliai university continued to offer courses in astrology and palmistry.
 In 2011, Šiauliai University successfully silenced student protest regarding low education quality.
 Plans to reduce number of educational institutions have been criticised by university rectors and university associations but are moving forward.